MaxWilson/ShiningSword/README.md

 Any modification you do to the F# code will be reflected in the web page after saving.
 When you want to output the JS code to disk, run `yarn build` (or `npm build`) and you'll get a minified JS bundle in the `public` folder.

+# Whitespace errors

+If you see superfluous ^Ms in git diff, do git config core.whitespace cr-at-eol